-a.
+- a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe.

-This is a non-project action that covers the entire city and does not include site-specific development.
-A variety of parks, trails, and open space uses are located throughout the City that exist next to a variety of uses.
+If so, describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+A variety of parks, trails, and open space uses are located through the City that exist next to a variety of uses. - b.

-b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

-This is a non-project action that covers the entire city and does not include site-specific development.
-Various properties in the City of Black Diamond may have been used as farmland or forest land in the past and will be further evaluated at time of development application.

-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how:

-This is a non-project action that covers the entire city and does not include site-specific development; however, the likelihood of this is very low.

-c.
-Describe any structures on the site.

-This is a non-project action.
-Future development sites may or may not include existing structures.
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The park system properties are in the City of Black Diamond and may have been used as farmland or forest land in the past but are not currently used as such and are not designated as lands of long-term commercial significance. - Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: - N/A This is a non-project action that covers the entire city and does not include site-specific development. - c.
+Describe any structures on the site. - N/A This is a non-project action.
+Parklands may include structures (ex: picnic shelters, restroom facilities) or improved facilities (ex: ballfields). - d.

-d.
 Will any structures be demolished?
-If so, what?

-This is a non-project action that covers the entire city and does not include site-specific development.
+If so, what? - N/A This is a non-project action that covers the entire city and does not include site-specific development.

-e.
+b.
 What is the current zoning classification of the site?